List of Power Rangers Lost Galaxy characters: Titanisaur

-Titanisaur is a colossal dinosaur/dragon monster that serves Captain Mutiny.
+Titanisaur is a colossal dinosaur-like monster that serves Captain Mutiny.
 It was naturally giant, the same size as a Megazord or any other giant monster.
 It carries Mutiny's castle on its back, can be directly controlled through a steering wheel in the castle, and has the capability to "swim" through space.
 It is also very strong, tearing the arms off several megazords.
 Its one weakness is that while Mutiny's castle is attached to it, Titanisaur gets overheated and must be cooled down by submerging in water.
 To better even Titanisaur's odds against the Rangers, Mutiny disengaged his castle from it and allowed the monster to fight the Rangers on its own.
 During a final battle, Defender Torozord turned the tide of battle against Titanisaur by chopping off his tail with the Defender Axe.
 With Titanisaur more vulnerable, he was weakened by powered strikes from the Defender Torozord and Stratoforce and Centaurus Megazords.
 Once he was weakened, the Orion Galaxy Megazord destroyed it with a powered strike from its saber.